Albardo/ukulele-pouch-legal/privacy-policy.md

 - directly within the app
 - completely by uninstalling the app

+### User rights (GDPR)

+As the app **does not collect or store any personal data**, there is no information available for access, correction, portability, or deletion under GDPR.

 ### Children’s privacy

 The **Ukulele Pouch** app **may be used by children under the age of 13**.